 1 local protocol ResourceAccessControl 1 class UserApp(BaseApp):

 2 at User as U (role Controller as C, 2 user, controller, agent =

 3 role Agent as A) { 3 ['User', 'Controller', 'Agent']

-4 req(duration:int) to C; 4 def start(self):
+req(duration: int) to C; - def start(self):

+4 - 4

-5 interruptible { 5 self.buffer = buffer(MAX_SIZE)
+5 interruptible { 5 conv = Conversation.create(

-6 rec X { 6 conv = Conversation.create(
+6 rec X { 6 'RACProtocol', 'config.yml')

-7 interruptible { 7 'RACProtocol', 'config.yml')
+7 interruptible { 7 c = conv.join(user, 'alice')

-8 rec Y { 8 c = conv.join(user, 'alice')
+8 rec Y { 8 # request 1 hour access

-9 data() from A; 9 # request 1 hour access
+9 data() from A; 9 c.send(controller, 'req', 123)

-10 continue Y; 10 c.send(controller, 'req', 3600)
+10 continue Y; 10 with c.scope('timeout', 'stop')

-11 } 11 with c.scope('timeout', 'stop') as c_x:
+11 } 11 as c1:

-12 } with { 12 while not self.should_stop():
+12 } with { 12 while not self.limit_reached():

-13 pause() by U; 13 with c_x.scope('pause') as c_y:
+13 pause() by U; 13 with c1.scope('pause') as c2:

-14 } 14 while not self.buffer.is_full():
+14 } 14 while not buffer.full:

-15 resume() to A; 15 data = c_y.recv(agent)
+15 resume() to A; 15 resource = c2.recv(controller)

-16 continue X; 16 self.buffer.append(data)
+16 continue X; 16 buffer.append(resource)

-17 } 17 c_y.send_interrupt('pause')
+17 } 17 c2.send_interrupt('pause')

-18 } with { 18 use_data(self.buffer)
+18 } with { 18 # sleep before resume

-19 stop() by U; 19 self.buffer.clear()
+19 stop() by U; 19 c1.send(agent, 'resume')

-20 timeout() by C; 20 c_x.send(agent, 'resume')
+20 timeout() by C; 20 if self.should_stop():

-21 } 21 c_x.send_interrupt('stop')
+21 } 21 c1.send_interrupt('stop')

 22 } 22 c.close()

-Fig. 5: Scribble local protocol (left) and Python implementation (right) for the User role
+Fig. 5.
+Scribble local protocol (left) and Python implementation (right) for the User role used by the monitor in the runtime verification.

-Conversation message passing.
-Following its local protocol, the User program sends a request to the controller, stating the duration for which it requires access to agent.
-The send method called on the conversation channel c takes, in this order, the destination role, message operator and payload values as arguments.
-This information is embedded into the message payload as part of the conversation meta data, and is later used by the monitor in the runtime verification.
 The recv method can take the source role as a single argument, or additionally the operator of the desired message.
 Send is asynchronous, meaning that the operation does not block on the corresponding receive; however, the basic receive does block until the complete message has been received.
+For asynchronous, non-blocking receives, the API provides recv_async to be used in an event-driven style.

 Interrupt handling via conversation scopes.
 This example demonstrates a way of handling conversation interrupts by combining conversation scopes with the Python with statement (an enhanced try-finally construct).
 We use with to conveniently capture interruptible conversation flows and the nesting of interruptible scopes, as well as automatic close of interrupted channels in the standard manner, as follows.
-The API provides the c.scope() method, as in line 11, to create and enter the scope of an interruptible Scribble block (here, the outer interruptible of the RAC protocol).
+The API provides the c.scope() method, as in line 10, to create and enter the scope of an interruptible Scribble block (here, the outer interruptible of the RAC protocol).
 The timeout and stop arguments associate these message signatures as interrupts to this scope.
-The conversation channel c_x returned by scope is a wrapper of the parent channel c that (1) records the current scope of every message sent in its meta data, (2) ensures every send and receive operation is guarded by a check on the local interrupt queue, and (3) tracks the nesting of scope contexts through nested with statements.
-The interruptible scope of c_x is given by the enclosing with (lines 11-21); if, e.g., a timeout is received within this scope, the control flow will exit the with to line 22.
+The conversation channel c1 returned by scope is a wrapper of the parent channel c that (1) records the current scope of every message sent in its meta data, (2) ensures every send and receive operation is guarded by a check on the local interrupt queue, and (3) tracks the nesting of scope contexts through nested with statements.
+The interruptible scope of c1 is given by the enclosing with (lines 10-21); if, e.g., a timeout is received within this scope, the control flow will exit the with to line 22.
 The inner with (lines 13-17), corresponding to the inner interruptible block, is associated with the pause interrupt.
 When an interrupt, e.g. pause in line 17, is thrown (send_interrupt) to the other conversation participants, the local and receiver runtimes each raise an internal exception that is either handled or propagated up, depending on the interrupts declared at the current scope level, to direct the interrupted control flow accordingly.
-The delineation of interruptible scopes by the global protocol, and its projection to each local protocol, thus allows
+The delineation of interruptible scopes by the global protocol, and its projection to each local protocol, thus allows interrupted control flows to be coordinated between distributed participants in a structured manner.